kurtosis-tech/kurtosis-testsuite-starter-pack/bootstrap/README.md

 My Kurtosis Testsuite
 =====================
-Welcome to your new Kurtosis Go testsuite skeleton!

-### Next steps

-1. [ ] From the root directory, run `go get github.com/kurtosis-tech/kurtosis-go` to pull the Kurtosis Go client lib dependency
-1. [ ] Continue with [the quickstart instructions](http://docs.kurtosistech.com/quickstart.html) starting from the "Run your testsuite" section
+Welcome to your new Kurtosis testsuite!
+Now that you've bootstrapped, you can continue with the quickstart section from the "Run your testsuite" section.

+To run your testsuite,